wing5wong/artisan-whs-static/source/_announcements/2026-03-22_student-achievement-conferences.md

 title: STUDENT ACHIEVEMENT CONFERENCES
 is_emergency: false
 date: 2026-03-23T07:35:00+13:00
-subtitle: "BOOKINGS CLOSE at 5.00pm TODAY, Monday 30 March 😊 "
+subtitle: "BOOKINGS CLOSED at 5.00pm, Monday 30 March  "
 ---
 ##### Students will be released at 2pm, for both days.
 You are expected to go straight home and not into town.